 A smaller Bible that lays flat which will fit in a backpack or which a boy can easily take along to church.
 It’s brown, so not girly at all!

-For teens I’d recommend any of the games, especially Scattergories and Outburst and Taboo.
+For teens I’d recommend any of the games, especially Outburst and Taboo.
 And no matter the age, you still have to read The Best Christmas Pageant Ever out loud.
 At this age I’d stress starting to get into some serious Bible study, which is why I’m including wide-margin Bibles or Bibles that are designed for taking notes.
 I bought a wide margined Bible about a decade ago and I don’t know what I’d do if I ever lost it because it’s got all of my notes and thoughts in it!
 I think encouraging kids to start actually writing notes in their Bibles is a good thing–and this is what I’ll be getting my girls this Christmas (I just realized that as I was typing this!
 I’ve been trying to figure out a spiritual gift, and this fits the bill.
 I’ve bought them the smaller Bibles before, but it’s time they had something to actually write in).

 Here are two Bibles that fit the bill, but there are likely many others.
 Just make sure they have wide enough margins to take notes!